wp-plugins/wp-symposium-toolbar/readme.txt

 It will also add an Admin Menu with links to WP Symposium settings pages, visible only by site admins.
 The content is that of the WP Dashboard sidebar menu for WP Symposium, you cannot edit it, only show or hide the whole menu.

+Remember to visit the WPS Install page "after you add a WP Symposium shortcode to a page; change pages with WP Symposium shortcodes; if you change WordPress Permalinks" (as stated on top of this page), that will re-generate the WPS Toolbar menus.

 == Frequently Asked Questions ==

 * Can I use WPS Toolbar without WP Symposium?